commonpike/Circular/README.md

 ###CC Attributes

-Circular modules can define attributes that are 'executed' while traversing the document.
+Circular modules define attributes that are 'executed' while traversing the document.
 You've already seen `cc-root` (the root module) and `cc-context` (the context module).
-Other examples are cc-debug, cc-content, and cc-hide.
-Some modules are included by default, some are available as addons.
+Other examples are cc-debug, cc-content, cc-hide, etc. Some modules are included by default, some are available as addons.

 *example:*

-  `<a href="rooms.html" cc-hide="{{#rooms.length<10}}">Rooms for rent</a>
+	<a href="rooms.html" cc-hide="{{#rooms.length<10}}">Rooms for rent</a>

-If you dislike the `cc-` style of attributing, you can use `data-cc-`, which is valid html5.
+If you dislike the `cc-` style of attributing, you can use `data-cc-` too, which is valid html5.

 ###CircularModules

-Nearly everything in Circular is a module.
+Everything in Circular is a module.
 It's really easy to boil your own.
 This code:

 	new CircularModule({